JMPerez/jmperez.github.com/source/_posts/2013/2013-12-19-embeddable-widget.md

 })();
 ```

-You can find plenty of examples by having a look at [this list of
+You can find plenty of examples on [this list of
-popular scripts with async loading](https://developers.google.com/speed/docs/insights/UseAsync).
+popular scripts with async loading](https://web.archive.org/web/20170106194526/https://developers.google.com/speed/docs/insights/UseAsync).

 ### Localisation